elabftw/elabftw/doc/_build/html/_sources/install-oldschool.txt

     :align: right
     :alt: beastie

 Prerequisites
 -------------

+.. warning:: This method is deprecated.
+Only use it if you cannot install Docker!

 Please refer to your distribution's documentation to install :

-* A webserver (like nginx, Apache, lighttpd or cherokee)
+* A webserver (like nginx, Apache, lighttpd, cherokee or caddy)
 * PHP version > 5.6
 * MySQL version > 5.5
-* Git (optional)
+* Git (optional but recommended)

 .. tip:: If you don't know how to do that, or can't update php, have a look at :ref:`installing eLabFTW on a drop <install-drop>` or :ref:`in a docker container <install-docker>`.

 .. note:: I wouldn't recommend HHVM because Gettext support is not here yet (see `this issue <https://github.com/facebook/hhvm/issues/1228>`_).
+Also, PHP 7 is here and is fast.

 Getting the files
 -----------------

-The first part is to get the files composing `eLabFTW` on your server.
+The first part is to get the `eLabFTW` files on your server.

 Option 1 : Using git
 ^^^^^^^^^^^^^^^^^^^^